Home | All About CJ | Available Books | Newsletter | Freebies & Fun Stuff | Shop | Contact CJ

 Excerpt

 She reached over and took Gallegar’s hand.
-He looked down and smiled the smoky, seductive smile that tripped her heart whenever he flashed it at her.
+He looked down and smiled the smoky, seductive smile that always tripped her heart when she saw it.

 Here was love.
 No hate, or anger or sadness.
 Just his love for her.
 It was something to hold onto in this frightening place.